MacRdy/kodgen/README.md

 module.exports.myConstant = 1;

-// fn() and myConstant are now available in all templates!
+// And now, user.fn() and user.myConstant are available in all templates
 ```

 ## Hooks